Dexecon/uiForJB/README.md

-Aishni to get seperate files for dark strips from Frame 1 & 2
+-Hirata, create a branch and start working on this version of the UI code -Aishni to get seperate files for dark strips from Frame 1 & 2